 Recover Notes on Mac Via Disk Drill

-Disk Drill will present you with Logical volumes and Hardware disks.
-Choose the place where you’ve saved your notes and click on Search for lost data to start the process.
+Next, open Finder, navigate to the Application folder, and launch Disk Drill.
+The software will present you with Logical volumes and Hardware disks.
+Choose the place where your lost notes were located and click on Search for lost data button located at the middle right part of your screen to start the recovery process.

 How Did Notes Disappear From My Mac?